neudestifanoes/3002-Computational-Approach-Model/README.md

 # Impact of Alzheimer’s Pathology on Schaffer Collateral Plasticity

-This computational model visualizes the fundamental mechanisms of synaptic plasticity that underlie learning and memory, comparing a healthy human hippocampus against one affected by Alzheimer's Disease (AD). [cite_start]It links the foundational "molecular logic" of memory discovered in model organisms like *Aplysia* (Kandel, 2001) to the specific pathology investigated in our research question: whether therapeutic targeting can restore synaptic stability in the face of AD.
+This computational model visualizes the fundamental mechanisms of synaptic plasticity that underlie learning and memory, comparing a healthy human hippocampus against one affected by Alzheimer's Disease (AD).
+It links the foundational "molecular logic" of memory discovered in model organisms like *Aplysia* (Kandel, 2001) to the specific pathology investigated in our research question: whether therapeutic targeting can restore synaptic stability in the face of AD.

 The **x-axis represents Time (s)**, and the **y-axis represents Synaptic Weight**, a proxy for connection strength between CA3 and CA1 neurons in the Schaffer collateral pathway.